rabbidknight/lidar-point_estimation_CNN-SVM/README.md

 --------------------------------
 HOW TO RUN:
 -----------------------------
 Run main.py.
-That's it.

-The current best result is in the directory as a png.
+Needs a .bag file to read the data from, in the directory.
+Reads from two ROS1 topics.

 -------------------------
 EXTRA:
 -------------------------
+The current best result is in the directory as a png.

 A short report is in the works...